vkaiv/GROW-barcode-rpi/README.md

 # GROW GM61

-Library for interfacing Grow GM61 UART barcode reader with Raspberry Pi
+Small program that shows how to interface Grow GM61 UART barcode reader with Raspberry Pi

 ## Description
-Small library that should get you started with Grow GM61 barcode reader.
 Does probably work with other Grow barcode readers too.

 ## Getting Started